box/developer.box.com/guides/authentication/oauth2/with-sdk.md

 <Message type='tip'>

-If you have Box Verified Enterprises for your Box instance turned on, you may encounter an issue using the standard `account.box.com` base URL.
+If you have Box Verified Enterprise for your Box instance turned on, you may encounter an issue using the standard `account.box.com` base URL.
 Instead, try using `ent.box.com`.